Sabina, Ohio: Health care

 Sabina is about twelve miles from Clinton Memorial Hospital in Wilmington.
 This hospital operates the Sabina Health Center located east of town.
 As well, Fayette County Memorial Hospital is located twelve miles east in Washington Court House.

-Religion

-Most residents of the area are of the Christian faith; churches include: Sabina United Methodist Church, Sabina Church of Christ, Sabina Friends Meeting(Quaker), Sabina Baptist Church, Sabina Church of Christ in Christian Union, Trinity Church, Richland United Methodist Church, Community Christian Church, and Lees Creek United Church of Christ.

-Community organizations

-Sabina Area Business Association, formed in 2011, is a non profit organization of local businesses that raises money for the well being of Sabina, especially in preserving downtown Sabina.
-The Association holds an annual event called Family Fun Night to show appreciation to the residents of the Village for their support.

 Utilities

 Sabina is covered by the Sabina Telephone Exchange and Sabina Post Office which serves Clinton, Fayette and Greene counties.
 Sabina is also home to the Sabina Community Pool, Richland Township Park, and Sabina Village Park.

 Education

 Sabina is home of the East Clinton Local School District.
 East Clinton High School and Middle School are located about 5 miles south of town in Lees Creek.
 Sabina Elementary is located in village limits with around 400 students.
 Students in portions of the Fayette County area of Sabina attend Miami Trace High School.
 A few Sabina area students also attend Greeneview High School in nearby Jamestown, Ohio.
 Sabina is also home to the Sabina Public Library.
 The library serves the residents of Sabina and surrounding townships.
 Additionally, Sabina Public Library operates its New Vienna branch library in New Vienna, Ohio.